 While we may only be barely conscious of the water that a beverage or item contains, there is more ‘invisible’ water that we fail to consider.
 Notably, producing food consumes more water than any other economic or social activity.
 The water footprint for these products includes the large volumes of water used throughout the product’s journey to the consumer.

-At an individual level, the recent consumer behaviour changes that spur sustainability, such as reduced meat consumption and a shift to a plant-based diet, is creating a new target segment now known as the ‘green consumer’.
+At an individual level, the recent consumer behavior changes that spur sustainability, such as reduced meat consumption and a shift to a plant-based diet, are creating a new target segment now known as the ‘green consumer’.

 If the water footprint varies from one country to another, you will automatically ask if virtual water is fair and sustainable or not.
 If we talk about the Northern industrial nations, the virtual water consumption is significantly higher due to the abundance of water resources.
 Besides, it signifies a robust purchasing power and the need for water-intensive products.
 It is here that the dilemma arises.
 For a fair virtual water trade, the worldwide maximum sustainable water footprint should be divided equally among all the nations.